 – the concepts of ‘unique’, ‘individual’ and ‘differentiation’ in relation to the children

-– the purpose and rational around the National Standards
+– the purpose and rationale around the National Standards

 – partnership arrangements between practitioner and parents